CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 ## Licenses

 - Information on licenses that are in use for R and associated software (including packages) can be found on the [R Project website](https://www.r-project.org/Licenses/).
 The exact license of a package can also be checked inside R: `packageDescription("package", fields="License")`.
-More information on [citing R and different R packages, at the bottom of the page](#citation).
+More information on [citing R and different R packages](#citation) (at the bottom of the page).

 - The RStudio Server installation is based on the [Open Source Edition](https://rstudio.com/products/rstudio/#rstudio-desktop) (available under the [AGPL v3 license)](https://github.com/rstudio/rstudio/blob/master/COPYING).
 Please consult also the [RStudio End User License Agreement](https://rstudio.com/about/eula/).